 Fast — The best possible condition for a dirt track — dry, hard, and consistent.
 Speed figures run on fast tracks are the most comparable to other fast-track performances.

-Good — A dirt track that is slightly off fast — some moisture is present but the surface is still safe and relatively consistent.
-Usually a step below fast in terms of speed.
+Good — A dirt track slightly off fast — some moisture is present but the surface is still safe and relatively consistent.

 Muddy — A wet track with significant moisture but still somewhat firm beneath.
-Horses that love mud (“mudders” or “mud larks”) often dramatically improve on a muddy track while others struggle.
+Horses that love mud (“mudders”) often dramatically improve on a muddy track while others struggle.

 Sloppy — Standing water on the track surface, though the base is still firm.
-Sloppy tracks can be very fast because the surface water acts as a lubricant — some of the fastest times in American racing have been recorded on sloppy tracks.
+Sloppy tracks can be very fast — some of the fastest times in American racing have been recorded on sloppy tracks.

 Heavy — A turf course rating indicating very wet, soft going.
 The worst possible turf condition.
 Some European-bred horses excel in heavy going; most American turf horses prefer firm or good ground.